Neva Masquerade: Colouration

 Black sunshine (golden) tabby point adult.

-The pointed Neva Masquerade always has blue eyes, but the intensity of blue can vary.
+The colourpointed Neva Masquerade always has blue eyes, but the intensity of blue can vary.
 It has an overall light coat colour with darker solid or tabby point markings on its head, legs, and tail.
 The tabby point marking is sometimes referred to as lynx point (mostly in North America).
-The point colouration includes the colours:
+The point colouration is allowed in the base colours: